Cesar Millan

 What can you do for your dog?

 Dogs love exercise, that’s beyond question, and many canine sports cater to their need for exercise.
 However, just like with human athletes, their joints are often subjected to considerable strain.
 Soccer players, for example, often have to retire in their mid-30s because the risk of serious injury increases.
-To prevent joint problems in dogs for as long as possible, owners can support normal joint function with so-called joint nutrients.
-These are of natural origin and have nothing to do with doping.

-And these very same joint nutrients are also available for dogs.
 However, there are other causes of joint problems in dogs, such as obesity, which often occurs in conjunction with insufficient exercise and an unbalanced diet.
 As with humans, the same applies to dogs: if you don’t use it, you lose it, and what you eat determines who you are.
 However, it’s important to always find the right balance.
 Too much, too little, or too one-sided – all three things are not good for the dog.

 03 Nov 2013